 Breakfasts and dinners are included in the holiday.
 Breakfasts are taken at the hotel and includes a wide choice of local products such as cereals, eggs, bacon, sausages, fresh fruit, fresh bread, cakes and pastries.

 We dine in local restaurants during the evening where we can enjoy a range of al la carte, set menus and buffets.
+Dinner is not included one one night so you can explore Bologna's culinary delights and delicious dishes independently.
 Local restaurants allow us to enjoy an authentic experience and sometimes lively atmosphere in a traditional Italian restaurant along with local diners and the Italian hospitality.
 Italian dishes are usually created using locally sourced fresh ingredients.
 Usually we can expect a variety of international and local delicacies such as pasta, risotto, meat and fish!

 In Italy, traditional meals usually have four courses, antipasto or antipasti, primo, il secondo, and dolce; but this varies depending on restaurants and the regions of Italy.